cloudquery/policies/transformations/aws/cost/guide.md

     ```

 ### Syncing AWS data
-based on the models you are interested in running you need to sync the relevant tables
+Based on the models you are interested in running you need to sync the relevant tables
 this is an example sync for the relevant tables for all the models (views) in the policy

 *Do note* you will have to configure the cloudwatch spec to suit your data